 example – I’ve had the travel bug for 10 years.
 I don’t think I’ll ever stop travelling.

-butterfly definition
+butterfly idioms

 A butterfly is a beautiful flying insect with colourful wings which sucks nectar from plants.
 A butterfly starts its life as a caterpillar until it forms a chrysalis and emerges as a butterfly.